Lei-Leill/Robotics_Lab/README.md

 After doing the command ```ros2 run server_client server```, the client is requesting the server to do two subprocess: (1) capture rgb and depth images from left and right cameras, and (2) run the grounding dino and send the (x,y,z) location information back to the client.

 You can see the information sent back in the terminal after the server has finished with all the process.

+### Important things to keep in mind
+1. Must initialize (run) the server before sending request by running the client
+2. You can control what object you want to detect and get location info by making changes the labels.txt

 ## Just run the object detection with Dino